-Prior Education Experience: Jessica (Nomi) Spain attended University of Minnesota-Twin Cities and then after a break (which involved moving countries three times, getting married and having four kids), transferred her credits to Excelsior University and finished with a Bachelor of Science, concentration in psychology.
+Prior Education or Experience: Jessica (Nomi) Spain attended University of Minnesota-Twin Cities and then after a break (which involved moving countries three times, getting married and having four kids), transferred her credits to Excelsior University and finished with a Bachelor of Science, concentration in psychology.
 Nomi had always been interested in food and nutrition, so while completing her bachelor’s, she took nutrition courses through San Diego State University Extension.
 Nomi credits this experience with providing her a direction for future studies.
 She spent one year doing a yoga certification, and followed up by going to Duke Integrative Medicine at Duke University and completing their Health and Wellness Coach training and certification.
 Nomi then became certified through the National Board of Medical Examiners and the National Board of Health and Wellness Coaching to become a board-certified coach.
-Nomi describes herself as an eternal student and upon completion of the UWS human nutrition and functional medicine master’s program she would like to pursue a PhD in nutrition.

 Tell us about what you have been up to since graduation?
 What are you doing now?